What is the NHS Innovation Accelerator?

 How do I apply for the NHS Innovation Accelerator?

 The NHS Innovation Accelerator (NIA) holds an annual international call for applicants, typically launching in September.
+Visit our Apply page for the most up-to-date information.

-When the NIA Call opens, applicants are asked to submit an online application form detailing information about themselves and their skills, experience and competencies to spread an innovation; as well as their innovation, the problem it addresses, the evidence as to its effectiveness and their strategy for scaling in the NHS.
+When the NIA call opens, applicants are asked to submit an online application form detailing information about themselves and their skills, experience and competencies to spread an innovation; as well as their innovation, the problem it addresses, the evidence as to its effectiveness and their strategy for scaling in the NHS.

 Once shortlisted, applicants are invited to a panel interview.
 At the same time, the National Institute for Health and Care Excellence (NICE) informally reviews all shortlisted applications.
 After the interviews, a final decision panel chaired by Professor Stephen Powis, National Medical Director at NHS England and NHS Improvement, and Chair of the NIA Programme Board, reviews the recommendations from the assessment process (application, NICE review and interview) to agree which applicants will be offered a conditional place on the NIA.